spell-music/csound-expression/tutorial/chapters/EventsTutorial.md

 ~~~

 The first argument specifies the number of ticks to skip.
-The second argument specifies a pettern of repetitions.
+The second argument specifies a pattern of repetitions.
 It's a list of integers.
 The integer is a number of ticks
 in the period.
 When period starts it triggers the single event
 then it skips the number of events minus one.
 Then the next period starts.